-- Serve in any capacity as directed by the division President or leadership development specialist. - Maintain records and files that will be used to document and highlight executive council year-in-review. - Maintain and support the online presence of the executive officers. - Supply material or articles to be published by BPA media outlets.
+- Serve in any capacity as directed by the division President or advisor. - Maintain records and files that will be used to document and highlight executive council year-in-review. - Maintain and support the online presence of the other officers. - Supply material or articles to be published by BPA media outlets.